Links

 After a bug report is submitted through the Immunefi Dashboard, all BIC Members are notified via email.

-• Evaluate the validity and severity of the bug, as well as the fix PoC if included in the bug report.
+In response to each bug report, the BIC will immediately evaluate the validity and severity of the bug, as well as the PoC if included in the bug report.

 Bug Fix